 Introduction to clinical methods/issues in communication disorders.
 Professional/legal mandates, collection/analysis of clinical data, principles/models of intervention with adults/children, clinical reporting.

-SLHS 4801 - Hearing Measurement and Disorders
+SLHS 4801 - Clinical Methods in Assessing Auditory Functions and Disorders

 Introduction to theory, administration, and interpretation of behavioral/physiological hearing tests for all age groups.
 Immittance, pure tone, speech, otoacoustic emissions, evoked potential measures.
 Hearing-screening protocols.